pulsar-edit/documentation/docs/package-guides/package-modifying-text.md

 :::

-## Add the ASCII Art
+## Add the ASCII art

 Now we need to convert the selected text to ASCII art.
 To do this we will use the [figlet](https://npmjs.org/package/figlet) Node module from [npm](https://npmjs.org/).
-Open `package.json` and add the latest version of figlet to the dependencies:
+Open `package.json` and add the latest version of `figlet` to the dependencies:

 ```json
 "dependencies": {